Special Olympics World Games

-The Special Olympics World Games also known as Special Olympiad are an international sporting event for participants with intellectual disabilities, organized by the IOC-recognised Special Olympics organization.
+The Special Olympics World Games, also known as Special Olympiad, are an international sporting event for participants with intellectual disabilities, organised by the IOC-recognised Special Olympics organisation.

 Principles

 Although local Special Olympics events and competitions are held around the world every day, the World Games are flagship events.
 The goal is to showcase the skills and accomplishments of people with intellectual disabilities on a global stage.
-The World Games feature more than a week of competitions involving thousands of athletes.
+The World Games feature more than a week of competitions involving thousands of participants.
 Through media coverage of the Games, the stories and achievements of children and adults with intellectual disabilities are made known to millions of people worldwide.

 Special Olympics World Games take place every two years and alternate between Summer and Winter Games, a schedule similar to the Olympics and Paralympics.
 Attracting as many as 350,000 volunteers and coaches, plus several thousands of athletes, these World Games can be the world's largest sporting event of the year.

 Special Olympics athletes can compete in 32 Olympic-style summer or winter sports.
 The athletes are adults and children with intellectual disabilities who can range from gifted, world-class competitors to average athletes to those with limited physical ability.
-It's a fundamental rule of Special Olympics competitions that athletes are matched up according to their ability and age.
+In Special Olympics competitions, athletes are matched up according to their ability and age.
 This “divisioning” process is an effort to make every competition fair, competitive and exciting for athletes as well as fans.

 History

 The first International Special Olympics Summer Games were held in Chicago, Illinois, US, in 1968, while the first International Special Olympics Winter Games were held in February 1977 in Steamboat Springs, Colorado, US.
 In 1991, the name was officially changed from International Special Olympics Summer/Winter Games to Special Olympics World Summer/Winter Games.

+The 1999 Special Olympics World Summer Games received more than half of its funding from private corporations.
+Olympic historian Bob Barney stated "companies that donate millions might want say in how an event is run", but also felt it positive since "it brings the games to a much larger viewing audience".

 In 2011, Special Olympics World Summer Games were held on June 25 – July 4 in Athens, Greece, involving 6,000 athletes with intellectual disabilities from 170 countries.

 In 2013, the Special Olympics World Winter Games were held in PyeongChang, South Korea from Jan.
 29 – Feb.
 5. The Host Town program, in which families host Special Olympics athletes from around the world to help them acclimate to the host country and customs, began on Jan.
 26, 2013.